4GeeksAcademy/master-javascript-programming-exercises/exercises/122-calculateBillTotal/README.md

 + Suppose that sales tax is 9.5% and tip is 15%.

-+ DO NOT tip the sales tax, only the amount of the tip corresponding to the amount before tax.
++ Remember that each rate must be applied separately to the original given amount.